By Shreshtha Garg & Anand Kr. Dubey

 The National Human Rights Commission in its 15 annual reports has shown deep concern over the increasing incidents of custodial deaths and torture in the criminal administration.
-The commission has continued to act with determination to end the terrible occurrences of custodial death, rape and torture that has hampered the order apparatus of our country.
+The commission has continued to act with determination to end the terrible occurrences of custodial death, rape, and torture that has hampered the order apparatus of our country.
 The commission has suggested several measures.
-The commission supported the insertion of section 114 B in Evidence Acts, as recommended by the Law Commission in its 113threport.
-Also, in section 197 of Code of Criminal Procedure, 1973, to relate the necessity of governmental sanction for the prosecution of a police officer where prima facie case has been established in an enquiry conducted by a Sessions Judge.
+The commission supported the insertion of section 114 (b) in Evidence Acts, as recommended by the Law Commission in its 113th report.
+Also, in section 197 of Code of Criminal Procedure, 1973, to relate the necessity of governmental sanction for the prosecution of a police officer where prima facie case has been established in an inquiry conducted by a Sessions Judge.

 The various functions performed by NHRC are to:

-inquire, suomotu or on a petition presented to it by a victim or any person on his behalf, into complaint of
+(a) inquire, suo motu or on a petition presented to it by a victim or any person on his behalf, into a complaint of

-spread human rights literacy among various sections of society and promote awareness of the safeguards available for the protection of these rights through publications, the media, seminars and other available means;
+(h) spread human rights literacy among various sections of society and promote awareness of the safeguards available for the protection of these rights through publications, the media, seminars, and other available means;

 ROLE OF NHRC

 The National Human Rights Commission of India has played a very vital and important role in up keeping the faith of a common man in the criminal justice system of India.

 The commission observed that death in police custody is one of the worst kinds of crimes in a civilized society governed by the rule of law and poses a serious threat to an orderly civilized society.